Something Real (Phoebe Snow album)

 Something Real is the seventh studio album by the American musician Phoebe Snow, released in 1989 by Elektra Records.
 It was her first album in eight years.
-While caring for her disabled daughter, Snow spent five years making demo tapes, and mailing them to labels.
+While caring for her disabled daughter, Snow spent five years making demo tapes and mailing them to labels.

 The album peaked at No. 75 on the Billboard 200.

 Background

-According to veteran recorded music maven Charles Koppelman, who had headed Columbia Records music publishing department at the time Snow was on the Columbia roster, his interest in Snow was captured after he recognized hers as the voice singing the jingle for a Bloomingdale's television commercial.
-Koppelman resultantly attended Snow's Bottom Line gig in July 1986 and - deeming her performance a "knockout" - he began to champion Snow's return to recording, the singer's last album release: Rock Away, having been issued in 1981.
-With Koppelman's support Snow was signed to Elektra Records by the year's end:
+According to music executive Charles Koppelman, who had headed Columbia Records music publishing department at the time Snow was on the Columbia roster, his interest in Snow was captured after he recognized her voice singing the jingle for a Bloomingdale's television commercial.
+Koppelman attended Snow's Bottom Line gig in July 1986 and—deeming her performance a "knockout"—he began to champion Snow's return to recording.
+With Koppelman's support, Snow was signed to Elektra by the year's end:

 Production

 The album was produced by Rob Fraboni and Ricky Fataar; Russ Titelman also worked on the album.
 Mick Taylor played guitar on "Cardiac Arrest".
 Lou Marini and Tom Scott led the horn section.

 Snow shot a video, her first, for the album's first single, "If I Can Just Get Through the Night".
-The track "Something Real" which served as second single - also being afforded a video - was hailed by WAPO music critic Joe Brown would describe the title cut of Something Real as "'Poetry Man' revisited...[The earlier] song's ingenuously adulterous protagonist has wised up in a decade.
-This time around, she wants" - quoting the lyrics of "Something Real" - something real - something I don't have to steal.
-However Snow would state her vision for the song was "not [as] a vulnerable fragile song...I thought it could be a more powerful R&B ballad like something Whitney Houston might sing But everybody who heard my homemade demo thought [that acoustic version] was too good to change."
+The track "Something Real", which served as the second single and video, was hailed by Washington Post music critic Joe Brown as "'Poetry Man' revisited...[The earlier] song's ingenuously adulterous protagonist has wised up in a decade.
+This time around, she wants—quoting the lyrics of "Something Real"—something real - something I don't have to steal."
+Snow would state her vision for the song was "not [as] a vulnerable fragile song...I thought it could be a more powerful R&B ballad like something Whitney Houston might sing but everybody who heard my homemade demo thought [that acoustic version] was too good to change."